 Locust Projects is currently running an OPEN CALL for exhibition proposals, with the aim of enabling local, national, and international visual artists to experiment with new ideas and media.
 We encourage artists to propose experimental, site-specific projects that are engaging and risk-taking that extend your practice in concept, scale, and/or scope.
 We encourage artists from all backgrounds and working in any medium looking to present experimental projects to apply.
+Proposed projects must be new work that has never been exhibited before, ideally work that does not exist and is created specifically for our venue.

 We accept applications year-round via this online submission process.
 Proposals will be reviewed every few months, on a rolling basis.
 Incomplete proposals will not be considered.